Air fryer frozen onion rings are a tasty finger food that is great as an appetizer or to munch on during the big game.

 If your air fryer is quite small, you might have to cook this amount of onion rings in two batches.

-Cook the onion rings for approximately 9 minutes total.
+Cook the onion rings at 380 degrees Fahrenheit for approximately 9 minutes total.
 Flip after 5 minutes.

-If you like your onion rings extra crispy, you can cook them for a little bit longer but keep an eye on them.
+If you like your onion rings extra crispy, you can cook them for a little longer, but keep an eye on them.

 Storage Tips